InnerSourceCommons/InnerSourcePatterns/meta/innersource-spelling.md

 We recommend the spelling **InnerSource**.

-We encourage you to use the word as a proper noun (like “We use InnerSource in that repo”) wherever possible.
-We discourage the use of verb forms of the word (like “We’re inner-sourcing that repo”).
+We encourage you to use the word as a proper noun (like “We published the repository as InnerSource”) wherever possible.
+We discourage the use of verb forms of the word (like “We’re InnerSourcing that repo”).

 ## Full story - Why we care about the spelling